 Key takeaways

-Maintaining strong financial performance in a challenging environment
+Maintaining strong financial performance amid economic headwinds

-The role of earnings in stock valuation
+Role of earnings in stock valuation

 The publicly traded companies represented as stock holdings in your portfolio deliver quarterly financial statements that include a wide range of information.
 This includes a breakdown of sales (revenue) and expenses, the two key factors that determine earnings.
-Earnings represent a company’s after-tax net income, or profits.

 Professional stock analysts often estimate, in advance, their own expectations for what companies will report each quarter.
 “Investors are very attuned to the forward-view of earnings, which reflects the stock market as a discounting mechanism,” says Haworth.
 In other words, stock prices are based less on a company’s past performance and more on expectations of future financial success.
 “Stock prices typically incorporate a consensus market belief about the future state of a company, including earnings, growth prospects, risks, pricing challenges and other factors,” says Haworth.

-How to value a company’s stock
+Factors in valuing a company’s stock

 Haworth notes that P/E ratio is just one measure of a stock’s performance.
 “We look at a variety of valuation assessments, including sales growth and book value growth, which is essentially a way of estimating the liquidation value of a company.”
 Other factors would include a company’s cash flow and a stock’s dividend yield.